 Kinesiology and Physical Education Admission Requirements and Application Procedures

-The application deadlines listed here are set by the Department of Kinesiology and Physical Education and may be revised at any time.
+Application opening dates are set by Enrolment Services in consultation with Graduate and Postdoctoral Studies (GPS), while application deadlines are set by the Department of Kinesiology and Physical Education and may be revised at any time.
 Applicants must verify all deadlines and documentation requirements well in advance on the appropriate McGill departmental website; please consult the list at www.mcgill.ca/gps/contact/graduate-program.

 Admission to graduate studies is competitive; accordingly, late and/or incomplete application are considered only as time and space permit.